 Dr. Shelly Fritz is a College of Nursing assistant professor in Vancouver, Washington.
-Her nursing background is in public health, emergency nursing, administration, and nursing education.
+Her nursing background is in hospital administration and governance (board level), public health, emergency nursing, and nursing education.
 Dr. Fritz’s research focuses on the application of technology in the delivery of healthcare and human-computer interactions.
 A major line of research inquiry is the use of smart homes with artificial intelligence capabilities to help older adults age in place.
 Her research is performed in the space between nursing and engineering and under the umbrella of a newly emerging field, gerontechnology.
 Dr. Fritz is primarily a qualitative researcher but she uses multiple methods of research design.
-She teaches in the RN-BSN, MN, and DNP programs and mentors MN and PhD students.
+She teaches in the RN-BSN, DNP, and PhD programs and serves on nursing and interdisciplinary technology-focused dissertation committees.

 - Xconomy.
 (October 23, 2107).
 WSU researchers team sensors, clinicians, algorithms for senior care. http://www.xconomy.com/seattle/2017/10/23/wsu-researchers-team-sensors-clinicians-algorithms-for-senior-care/